Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Supplement

-Figure \ref{fig:SimulatedAmplitude} shows the result of calculating the pairwise correlation function $g^{(2)}(\vec{q})$ from first-order incoherent fluorescence of atoms.
-The autocorrelation enables accurate retrieval of the coherent scattering pattern out to $2|\vec{k}_{\text{max}}|$ (past the physical edge of the detector at $|\vec{k}_{\text{max}}|$) \cite{Trost_2020}.
+Fig.~\ref{fig:SimulatedAmplitude} shows the result of calculating the pairwise correlation function $g^{(2)}(\vec{q})$ from first-order incoherent fluorescence of atoms.
+The autocorrelation enables accurate retrieval of the coherent diffraction pattern out to $2|\vec{k}_{\text{max}}|$ (past the physical edge of the detector at $|\vec{k}_{\text{max}}|$) \cite{Trost_2020}.